adrinorosario/Python-projects/README.md

-A list of python projects
+python projects made by me